iterative/dvc.org/static/docs/get-started/metrics.md

 # Experiment Metrics

-The last stage we would like to add to the pipeline is the evaluation stage.
+The last stage we would like to add to our pipeline is its accuracy evaluation.
 Data science is a metric-driven R&D-like process and `dvc metrics` along with DVC metric files provide a framework to capture and compare experiments performance.
 It doesn't require installing any databases or instrumenting your